 Tips for Taking Notes

-Once you've decided on a method, you will need to come up with an effective strategy for taking down the information.
-Try to produce a detailed outline for each lecture.
-I will help in some ways.
-You'll find, for instance, that I stress certain points by repeating them or drawing your attention to images on the screen.
+If you aren't practiced taking notes this way, I will provide some help.
+For each lecture, I'll provide an outline.
+I will also stress certain points by repeating them or drawing your attention to images on the screen.
 I may also jot down a list of big themes and key terms to serve as signposts.
 Besides that, it will be up to you to attend lectures regularly and to determine the best way to compile notes that are geared for your own learning style.

-I encourage anyone concerned with the challenges of an upper-division lecture course to utilize tutoring services at the Learning Assistance Center.
+I encourage anyone concerned with the challenges of a lecture course to utilize tutoring services at the Learning Assistance Center.
 These tutors can provide you with note-taking tips as well as study strategies for the exam and help with writing.